mandipsapkota/RBPAffinity-BioYukti/Readme.md

 ## Introduction

-This project identifies protein binding sites within the human genome by leveraging transformer-based architectures and genomic data processing.
+This project predicts the affinity and strength of affinity of RNA binding proteins, especially the TPD43 protein, by leveraging transformer-based architectures and genomic data processing.

 ## Model Architecture